 - For the spring season, plant your tomato seeds indoors in January and care for 4-6 weeks up to the last frost fall date.

-- After one or two weeks of the last frost fall transplant your tomato seedlings outdoors in February to March.
+- After one or two weeks of the last frost, fall transplant your tomato seedlings outdoors from February to March.

-- For the fall season, you may prepare your tomato seeds indoor or outdoor with proper shade from June for 4 weeks and transplant them later.
+- For the fall season, you may prepare your tomato seeds indoors or outdoors with proper shade from June for four weeks and transplant them later.

 - Monitor tomato plants regularly to protect them from pests and diseases.